NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Damage increase 8 > 18
 - JA
     - Staggers on the last hit
+    - Last hit is medium power instead of strong, making it -6 on block for an instant jA (was 0 on block for instant jA)
     - Slightly more gravity for Tayuya
     - First four hits don't move the opponent
 - 5X